Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: DATA REDUCTION

-As also discussed in Section \ref{sec:reduction_isle}, the selection of baseline models could affect on the final result.
+As also discussed in Section \ref{sec:reduction_isle}, the selection of baseline models could affect the final result.
 In Table \ref{tbl:amoeba_oao50}, we also list the resultant $R_p/R_s$ values for the respective models for each band.
 The largest differences of $R_p/R_s$ are 0.0014, 0.0060, and 0.009, for the $I_\mathrm{c}$, $R_\mathrm{c}$, and $g'$ bands, respectively.
 The differences for the $I_\mathrm{c}$ and $g'$ bands are comparable to and less than the 1-$\sigma$ uncertainties of $R_p/R_s$, respectively, while that for the $R_\mathrm{c}$ band is more than 3 times the 1-$\sigma$ uncertainty of $R_p/R_s$.
 These possible systematic offsets will be considered in the discussion on the wavelength dependence of $R_p/R_s$ in Section \ref{sec:radius_ratio}.

 In Figure \ref{fig:fittedlc_oao50}, we show the uncorrected light curves and the best-fit transit+baseline models of the three bands, as well as their residuals.
 After the baseline for each light curve is corrected, error bars are rescaled so that the reduced $\chi^2$ for a transit-model fit becomes unity.
+The numerical data of the corrected light curves are compiled in Table \ref{tbl:sample_lc}.
+In addition, we estimate the red noise factor $\beta$ for each light curve in the same way as in Section \ref{sec:reduction_isle}, and find that $\beta$ is unity for almost all cases of $N=4$ to 15 for all bands.